reyner/olinjs-3-hw/README.md

   price
 ```

 This decouples stores with what they carry.
 We now have 1 book object that can be referenced from multiple stores.
 This is useful when you are lacking in space (because you don't repeat books).
+It is also useful when the object being shared changes often (as we'll see in a minute).

 **Embedding**
 Embedding is when you store a Mongo document inside of another Mongo document.
 This is the default way to do things in Mongo, and is the most obvious.
 Instead of creating two collections for your bookstore, you'll just have one bookstore collection that has a list of every book inside of the bookstore.